ZacharyEspiritu/ReactionLine/README.md

 * Everyone: Leaderboards of some kind.
 (What does this mean?
 Does this mean we do a Piano Tiles-esque "top 10" scores saved locally on the device? or Game Center integration? or both? or a Flappy Bird-style single high score, so your friends can get higher scores than you on your device and irritate you for the rest of your life until you beat it?)

 ### Week 1: Weekend
-* Parents: Add text below each of the circular buttons because they're unclear on what they do.
+* **Complete!** ~~Parents: Add text below each of the circular buttons because they're unclear on what they do.~~
 * SS & CK: Need to find a better font. ("You can't just use Helvetica Neue for all of your games, Zach!" - my mother)
 * **Complete!** ~~CK: Menu icons need to be slightly redesigned so they have more padding between the edge of the circle and the icon.~~
 * SS: Not sure about the lowercase letter design.
 Also, header and footer should be closer to the buttons, with the padding at the top and bottom of the screen.
-* JT: The "hamburger" icon might be too unclear on what it actually does.
-(The fact that he thought it was a hamburger also should be a cause for concern.)
+* **Complete!** ~~JT: The "hamburger" icon might be too unclear on what it actually does, so you'll want to run some more user testing to see if people understand.
+(The fact that he thought it was a hamburger also should be a cause for concern.)~~